Alessandro13751/InSAR_clustering/README.md

 # 1.Installation
-No installation is required and all the used packages are uploaded at the beginning of the code (lines 12-27).
+To run the script, first install scikit-learn (see https://scikit-learn.org/stable/install.html).
+All the relevant packages are uploaded at the beginning of the code (lines 12-27).

 # 2.Usage
-To run the script, first install scikit-learn (see https://scikit-learn.org/stable/install.html).
+Define the project directory (line 31)
 Load the timeseries data.
 They must have the following structure: rows correspond to different measurment points/pixels while column correspond to different dates.
-Our data are embedded in an array called 'df_array' (see the df_array.csv' file in examples)
+Our data are embedded in an array called 'df_array' (see the df_array.csv' file in examples).
+The dataset used is a small area inside the Hanoi Province (Vietnam) and is the output generated from the Automatic InSAR Processor developed by the Earth Observation team in BGS.
+For more information on this, do please ask E.Hussain (ekhuss@bgs.ac.uk) or myself (alessn@bgs.ac.uk) for more details.